 There are many places to eat on and off Jonson Street, the main street in Byron Bay.
 As a compact place, Byron Bay is so easy to walk around, and that is just what I did.

-I stayed at the Cape Byron YHA, Byron Bay, which is a 2-minute walk to the road to the lighthouse, and a great place to make new friends and chill out.
+I stayed at the Cape Byron YHA in Byron Bay.
+It is a 2-minute walk to the road to the lighthouse and a great place to make new friends and chill out.
 It’s two blocks back from Jonson Street and only a 5-minute walk to the beach.

 Chill out in Byron Bay Beaches

-The first walk I did was to Byron Beach to Fisherman’s Lookout.
+The first walk I took was to Byron Beach and Fisherman’s Lookout.
 This is about 2km in length and a great walk along the beach.

 Surfers and Dolphins dot the sea, and this is also a great place to view the sunset.